ordina-jworks/ordina-jworks.github.io/_posts/2023-02-16-secure-cloud-foundation.md

 Every company has their own security and compliance requirements, and they should at least follow a best practice standard like CIS AWS Foundations Benchmark.

-Often, you'll find that because of the segmented responsibilities across many teams and projects, gaps exist in the security and compliancy posture of the organisation.
+Often, you'll find that because of the segmented responsibilities across many teams and projects, gaps exist in the security and compliance posture of the organisation.
 Add to that the rate of change that companies need to handle to stay competitive and you end up with a puzzle that no-one can oversee.

 Originally, we started investigating solutions to scan your infrastructure as code and cloud environment.